tderrien/thomas.derrien/content/home/posts.md

  # CSS class.
  css_class = ""
 +++
- - We have a new postodoc position for working on lncRNAs, CRISPR and cancers (2021)!!
-If you are interested in Nanopore sequencing and lncRNA annotation, please see [here for more details](https://twitter.com/ThomasDerrien7/status/1443496457751961604?s=20).
+ - We have a new engineer position for working on lncRNAs, CRISPR and cancers (2021)!!
+If you are interested in Nanopore sequencing and lncRNA annotation from both dry (bioinformatic) and wet (molecular biology) lab aspects, please see [here for more details](https://twitter.com/ThomasDerrien7/status/1443496457751961604?s=20).
  - Feel free to [contact us](https://thomas-derrien.netlify.app/#contact) if your are interested in bioinformatics and long read sequencing strategies.